xevxx/iskra-me162-MQTT/README.rst

 **Description of the options in the configuration file**
 -----------------------------------------------------

-The settings for the domoticz server are pretty simple.
-The script expects a dummy device of type "Dummy".
-Click then the "create virtual sensors" button and select the "P1 smart meter (electric)" type for the virtual sensor.
-In the Setup->Devices tab look for the new device and note the Idx value allocated to the sensor.
-Edit the configuration file device_index to match the new device index.

-If your IR-head is connected to a different serial port, edit the port value.

 Print_debug will enable debug printouts from the script so you can see what happens.See the configuration file for a description of the possible values.